sixfourscientific/ncbi-download/ReadMe.md

 INSTANCE2 TAG: "fApX.fBpZ.fCF"
 ```

-If no command line arguments are provided a tag of `DEFAULT` is included which itelf can be substituted with an alias.
+If no command line arguments are provided a tag of `DEFAULT` is included which itself can be substituted with an alias.
 Several default aliases are hard coded (see below) but those within the `ALIASES` option take priority.

 #### Default Aliases